 Susie Rheault works throughout Africa for the Clinton Foundation.
 She develops and oversees the strategic direction for Precious.
 In collaboration with her husband Gil Williams, she serves as a key advisor and advocate for Precious, which has been instrumental in the Project's success.

 Gil Williams, a retired school principal, spends over 5 months/year in Nshupu with his wife Susie Rheault providing oversight (and helping hands!) in Precious' work.
 They spearheaded the successful build of a new children's home and a primary school to educate those who can't afford it.

 ELLIOT KRONSTEIN, PRECIOUS PROJECT BOARD CHAIR

-Dr. Elliot Kronstein, is an active sup-porter and fundraiser for the Precious Project.
-He visits Precious in Nshupu annually with his wife, May Baldwin.
+Dr. Elliot Kronstein has been Board Chair of the US-based 501c3 for over two years.
+Elliot and his wife May travel to Nshupu spending time with the Tanzanian team and kids.
+He deeply believes in Precious’ vision and mission.
 Dr. Kronstein is a prosthodontist and a founder of The Restorative Dental Group of Cambridge.
-He lectures glo-bally at dental schools & conferences.
+He lectures globally at dental schools & conferences.

 PRECIOUS PROJECT STAFF

 CYNDY BROWN, MANAGING DIRECTOR

 RACHAEL HARRIS, FINANCE & OPS MANAGER

 Copyright 2014-18.
 Precious Project Inc.